oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 Graceful shutdown MAY be used by a broker to redirect the client to another server or to prevent transmission of the client's Will message.
 A client MAY use graceful shutdown to clear session state or to set a new session expiration time.
-MQTT defines graceful shutdown with the stream shutdown reason code `NO_ERROR`.
+In MQTT, graceful shutdown is initiated by sending `MQTT.DISCONNECT`; in QUIC, this corresponds to a normal stream half-close (no error).

 **Client-initiated graceful shutdown:**